alejandrochang/StudyGuideNotes/algorithms.md

 ### How does Interpolation Search Work?
 In a uniformly distributed collection of integers, you interpolate the searched element between min and max and then access that index. if the number matches, return it. if your number is less than the searched number, recurse over your number to the max and vice versa, repeat

-### What is Interpolation Search's expected time complexity, and what is it sworst time complexity?
+### What is Interpolation Search's expected time complexity, and what is it worst time complexity?
 Why?
 Expected: log(log(n))
 worst: n